Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Preliminaries

 \subsection{Compact $3$-dimensional homogeneous manifold with isometry group of dimension $4$}

-Firstly, we recall that compact homogeneous Riemannian manifolds $E^{3}({\kappa,\tau})$ are Berger's spheres.
-For sake of completeness and to keep the same notation we shall choose the next construction for Berger's sphere, for more details see \cite{besse}.
+They occur when $\tau\neq 0$ and $\kappa>0,$ more precisely, we recall that compact homogeneous Riemannian manifolds are Berger's spheres; see \cite{peter} and \cite{thurston}.
+For sake of completeness and to keep the same notation we shall choose the next construction for Berger's spheres, for more details see \cite{besse}.
 In what follow, Berger's sphere is a standard $3$-dimensional sphere

 endowed with the family of metrics